Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 1 tsp Italian seasoning

--When the cooker beeps to let you know it’s finished, switch the pressure knob from the SEALING to the VENTING position, administering a quick release.
+When the cooker beeps to let you know it’s finished, switch the pressure knob from SEALING to VENTING to perform a quick release.
 Use caution while the steam escapes—it’s hot.

--Open the cooker and stir everything in the pot, adjust salt to taste.
+Open the cooker and stir everything in the pot, adjusting salt to taste.

-The Detailed Itinerary You NEED for a Long Birthday Weekend in Mexico City
+The Detailed Itinerary You NEED for a Honeymoon Weekend in Mexico City

 I now know that Mexico City, home to 23 million people, is the best-kept secret in the Americas.
-Rich with architecture, public art, and an incredible culinary scene, Sammy and I won’t wait long to take another long weekend trip south (only a 4-hour direct flight from Chicago!).
+Rich with architecture, public art, and an incredible culinary scene, Sammy and I won’t wait long to take another long weekend trip south (about a 4-hour direct flight from Chicago!).
 Under Spanish rule for nearly 250 years, you clearly see the European influence throughout the city.
-While you must be mindful of any city you visit, we felt completely safe exploring the vibrant and interesting neighborhoods of Polanco, Roma, and Centro Historico.
+While you must be mindful of any town you visit, we felt completely safe exploring the vibrant and interesting neighborhoods of Polanco, Roma, and Centro Histórico.
 Here is our itinerary for my recent birthday trip:

 General Itinerary

 Airfare: About a 4-hour direct flight that left Chicago at 8:35 pm and arrived in Mexico City at 1:50 pm.
-Flights ranged from $500-600 for direct, roundtrip flights.
-We’ve spent $450 roundtrip for nearly the same flight to San Francisco.
+Flights ranged from $500 to $600 for direct, round-trip flights.
+We’ve spent $450 round-trip for nearly the same flight to San Francisco.

 18th: Bike Tour, Cocktails Overlooking the Ruins, and the Polanco Neighborhood